jtsteinbach/sandbox/README.md

 ### `sb status [--deep]`

-Current branch, latest save, and every change relative to it: `renamed old → new`, `new`, `modified`, `deleted`.
-In shared mode, also shows who holds which locks. `--deep` bypasses the stat cache and re-hashes every file.
+Current branch, latest save, active locks (who holds what, and `their version wins` for other people's), and every change relative to the last save: `renamed old → new`, `new`, `modified`, `deleted`.
+Files that belong to someone else's lock are marked `(theirs)` and are not counted in the changes your next save would commit. `--deep` bypasses the stat cache and re-hashes every file.

 ### `sb save "<message>" [--allow-secrets] [--no-verify] [--global-force]`

-Snapshots every tracked file as a new save.
+Snapshots your changed files as a new save.
 The message is required.
 In order:

-1. Diff against the last save; if nothing changed, no save is created.
-2. Secret scan over every added or modified file (Section 8).
-Findings block; `--allow-secrets` overrides.
+1. Synchronize locks: put other people's locked files back to their versions, expire abandoned locks, and take locks on the files you have edited.
+2. Work out your file set: the files you changed, excluding every file another person holds a lock on.
+3. Redaction pass: recognized credentials in your added or modified files are replaced with `<REDACTED>` in the blob about to be committed (Section 8).
+The file on disk is never rewritten. `--allow-secrets` commits them verbatim instead.
+A file that contains a credential but is not clean UTF-8 cannot be rewritten faithfully, so it blocks the save rather than being mangled.
-3. Pre-save test gates in a clean checkout of the candidate tree (Section 7).
+4. Pre-save test gates in a clean checkout of the candidate tree (Section 7).
 Failures block; `--no-verify` overrides.
-4. Re-check that the worktree didn't change while being scanned and tested; refuse rather than commit an untested state.
+5. Re-check that the worktree didn't change while being scanned and tested; refuse rather than commit an untested state.
-5. Store blobs, build the tree, write the commit, move the branch tip, and journal it, in one transaction.
-Bypass flags are journaled with it.
+6. Store blobs, build the tree, write the commit, move the branch tip, release your locks, and journal it, in one transaction.
+Bypasses and redactions are journaled with it.

-In shared mode, `save` commits only your files (Section 6); `--global-force` sweeps in everyone's edits and is journaled as such.
+`--global-force` snapshots the entire worktree, everyone's edits included, and releases every lock.
+It is journaled as `global-force`.

 ### `sb log [-n <count>]`